-- VGT will continue to accommodate general aviation tenants, as well as itinerant and local aircraft operations by air taxi, general aviation, and military operations. - The aviation industry will develop through the planning periods as projected by the FAA in their annual Aerospace Forecasts report, the most recent of which is for FY 2023-20431. - The socioeconomic characteristics of the region will generally change as forecasted (see Chapter Two). - A federal airport improvement program will be in place through the planning period to assist in funding capital development needs.
+- VGT will continue to accommodate general aviation tenants, as well as itinerant and local aircraft operations by air taxi, general aviation, and military operations. - The aviation industry will develop through the planning periods as projected by the FAA in their annual Aerospace Forecasts report, the most recent available at the time of writing being the FY 2023-2043 edition.1 - The socioeconomic characteristics of the region will generally change as forecasted (see Chapter Two). - A federal airport improvement program will be in place through the planning period to assist in funding capital development needs.